Populate a PowerPoint Table

 When you want to populate and link data to a PowerPoint Table, make sure you have selected the cell in the table where you want to start populating data.
 In the Workbook Pane, select the data range you need in the PowerPoint Table, right-click the mouse and choose 'Populate the selected Table'.

-If the workbook is open in Excel, please click 'Populate and Link' in the OfficeReports ribbon tab in PowerPoint:
+If the workbook is open in Excel, please click 'Populate Selected' in the ribbon tab in PowerPoint:

 The Table will be 'linked' to the data range, so when the data in the range changes, we can update the PowerPoint Table (Refresh).

-When you click a 'linked' PowerPoint Table, the 'Link Pane' will appear on the right side.
-Here you can change the following 'Link Settings':
+When you click a 'linked' PowerPoint Table, the 'Populated Pane' will appear on the right side.
+Here you can change the following 'Populate Settings':

-In case the range in the workbook contains background/font colors, e.g. from conditional formatting or from a pairwise significance comparison, OfficeReports can visualize these colors using icons in PowerPoint.
-Read more about 'Conditional Icons'.
+In case the range in the workbook contains fill/font colors, e.g. from conditional formatting or from a pairwise significance comparison, OfficeReports can visualize these colors either as Font and/or Fill color, or using icons in PowerPoint.
+Read more about 'Color-Driven Icons'.

 In the 'Properties' box you can find the settings to control how the Excel data is displayed in PowerPoint tables.

 Most features speak for themselves.
-If you e.g. check 'Use Excel background color', the background colors of the cells in the table will match the background colors of the cells in the linked Excel range.
+If you e.g. check 'Use Excel Fill Color', the fill colors of the cells in the table will match the fill colors of the cells in the linked Excel range.

 Remove characters will remove characters from numbers, so this is a way to get rid of significance characters.

-OfficeReports can add icons to tables, depending on the background color of the linked cells in Excel.
+OfficeReports can add icons to tables, depending on the fill color of the linked cells in Excel.

-The background colors in Excel above are displayed as shapes in the PowerPoint Table.
-Read more about Conditional Icons.
+The fill colors in Excel above are displayed as shapes in the PowerPoint Table.
+Read more about Color-Driven Icons.

 Building reports and presentations where the number of rows and columns in tables are variable often means a lot of manual work.
 OfficeReports adds 'Dynamic Sizing' features which automates a typical time-consuming manual process.